I Want to Help You Start Your Financial Journey

 - Updates on my student loan debt

-I know I have a long journey ahead of me, but I personally believe there’s a lot of value to be had in the experiences we face in paying off debt.
+I know I have a long journey ahead of me, but I personally believe there’s a lot of value to be had in the experiences we face in paying off debt or saving for a big goal.

-How will I achieve this?
-I’ll keep the frugal habits I’ve established even after my student loans are paid off, this way I can invest what I was paying toward my debt.
-I’ve already opened a Roth IRA and contribute to it monthly, but I’d like to increase that number and explore other investment opportunities.
+So, how do I plan to achieve financial independence?
+I’ll keep the smart money habits I’ve established even after my student loans are paid off, this way I can invest what I was paying toward my debt.
+I’ve already opened a Roth IRA and contribute to it monthly, but I’d like to increase that number and explore other investment opportunities like real estate.

 If you ever need help, want to vent, or have a suggestion, please don’t hesitate to reach out.
 I’m always happy to hear from a reader!